Toolbar

 );

-component has additional properties to hide some elements:
+};Also Toolbar component has additional properties to hide some elements and overwrite inputs for some properties.

 type ToolbarProps = {